JoseRoca/WinFBX/docs/DateTime/DateTime Procedures.md

 # <a name="AfxLocalMonth"></a>AfxLocalMonth

 Returns the current local month.
-The valid values are 1 thorugh 12 (1 = January, etc.).
+The valid values are 1 through 12 (1 = January, etc.).

 ```
 FUNCTION AfxLocalMonth () AS WORD